ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

 ### Global Configuration
 {: #plan-create-update-deployments-4}

 Under the [terraform/global](https://github.com/IBM-Cloud/multiple-environments-as-code/tree/master/terraform/global) directory, you find the Terraform scripts to provision common resources.
-It could be an instance of {{site.data.keyword.atracker_full_notm}} which we won't do in this tutorial.
+It could be an instance of {{site.data.keyword.atracker_full_notm}} (this tutorial won't create such instance).
 To illustrate what could be done, the file [main.tf](https://github.com/IBM-Cloud/multiple-environments-as-code/blob/master/terraform/global/main.tf) contains the readout of the account ID:

 ```sh
 data "ibm_iam_account_settings" "iam_account_settings" {